East Fairmount Park

 Recreational Facilities

-The park includes several recreational facilities and natural areas.
-Sedgley Woods Disc Golf Course, one of the oldest disc golf courses in the world, is located within the park.
+Active visitors have plenty of options here.
+The park houses Sedgley Woods Disc Golf Course, one of the oldest disc golf courses in the world - an interesting bit of sporting history right in Philadelphia.

 Events and Community Use

-Throughout the year, East Fairmount Park hosts various events and activities, including regattas on the Schuylkill River, outdoor concerts, and community gatherings.
+During the year, East Fairmount Park comes alive with various events including regattas on the Schuylkill River, outdoor concerts, and community gatherings that bring people together.

 All Features & Facilities